zackrdavis/zackrdavis.github.io/fonting-with-gans/text.md

 You can find the code for the Python side of this project here: [VGAN-EMNIST Inversion](https://github.com/zackrdavis/VGAN-EMNIST-Inversion).
 Big picture, this involved:

 - training on a fast desktop with a Jupyter notebook
-- searching out inputs for desired outputs (62 alphanumeric characters).
-I think this is called [inversion](https://arxiv.org/pdf/2101.05278.pdf)
+- finding ideal inputs for all 62 alphanumeric characters, which I think is called [inversion](https://arxiv.org/pdf/2101.05278.pdf)
-- exporting the trained network as .onnx
+- exporting the trained network for [ONNX Runtime](https://onnxruntime.ai/docs/get-started/with-javascript.html)
 - some math for lerping between inputs

-Unlike diffusion networks, GANs produce images in a single fast feedforward step, and their output makes up a smooth and [structured](https://machinelearningmastery.com/how-to-interpolate-and-perform-vector-arithmetic-with-faces-using-a-generative-adversarial-network/) latent space.
+Unlike most diffusion networks, GANs produce images in a single fast feedforward step, and their output makes up a smooth and [structured](https://machinelearningmastery.com/how-to-interpolate-and-perform-vector-arithmetic-with-faces-using-a-generative-adversarial-network/) latent space.
 This is why I thought they might be fast enough for animation, and their animation might be formally compelling.

 I used Diego Gomez's [Vanilla GAN in PyTorch](https://github.com/diegoalejogm/gans) as a starting point and swapped the MNIST dataset for EMNIST.
 After some weird training results, I visualized the first batch of training data: